wp-plugins/duplicator/readme.txt

 Visit the [Duplicator Page](http://lifeinthegrid.com/duplicator) at lifeinthegrid.com

-= How can I test this in a non production environment? =
+= Can I test this in a non production environment? =

 Yes.
 Put WordPress on [your computer](http://lifeinthegrid.com/xampp) by watching the video below.